Robotics

 troubleshooting

 An organized protocol for finding the cause of and solution to a manufacturing problem.
-Troubleshooting often involves a logical process of elimination to identify the root cause of a problem.
+Troubleshooting often involves reworking program parameters and different robot positions.

 upload

 To transfer information from one digital or computerized device to another.
-Operators upload programming language they have written or generated from a simulator to a robot to complete offline programming.
+Operators upload programming instructions they have written or generated from a simulator to a robot to complete offline programming.

-A positioning system where the origin is set by the user.
-The user coordinate system usually refers to a system where the origin is set to the work table or other workholding device.
+A coordinate system in which the origin is set by the user.
+In the user frame, the origin is usually set to the worktable or a workholding device.

 welding torch